Fays are a class of immortal shapeshifters. They are not a species or race; their shapeshifting lets them move from one species to another freely.

 There are two great opposed alliances of fay courts, the Seelie and the Unseelie.
 The Seelie Court seeks to make its fays as human as possible; they collect Adam's Mark in as many ways as possible and recruit mortals heavily.

 The Unseelie regard Adam's Mark with suspicion and hostility, and only recruit Trimmers, who have lost Adam's Mark, into their own number.
-They take other humans, but do not recruit and fay-mark them, keeping them as servants for their uniquely human powers.
+They take and mark other humans, but do not recruit them into their own numbers, keeping them as servants for their uniquely Adamic powers.
 This means the Unseelie are run by adhene and sidhe, and occasional high-level Trimmers (q.v.), since these are the only Unseelie fays that can think strategically without a Mark.

 (Calling these groups "courts" is a human labelling, based on a misunderstanding, picturing fays as more unified than they are.
 Really, the opposed courts are more like opposed bodies of opinion among the respective fay lords.)